sedonaprice/regions/docs/getting_started.rst

    >>> region.radius
    <Quantity 3. deg>

-See the :ref:`shapes` documentation for the complete list of pixel-based regions and to learn more about :class:`~regions.Region` objects and their capabilities.
+See the :ref:`shapes` documentation for the complete list of sky coordinate-based regions and to learn more about :class:`~regions.Region` objects and their capabilities.